 Loosen the clamp screws and take the fork legs out of the triple clamps.
 Loosen the collar screw [2] on the lower triple clamp 2 turns.

 Remove the blind screw [1] from the upper triple clamp, loosen the clamp screw and upper triple clamp on the seat.
 Remove the O-ring [3] and the protection ring [4].

 Tap gently on the lower triple clamp with a rubber hammer to loosen the steering stem [5] out of the bearing seat.
 Take the lower triple clamp with the steering stem out of the steering head.

 Remove the collar screw from the lower triple clamp and pull out the steering stem.
 Thoroughly clean all parts.
-Turn the steering stem 180° and insert it in the triple clamp, tighten the collar screw all the way to the stop.
-Grease the steering head bearing and sealing elements.
+Turn the steering stem 180° and insert it in the triple clamp.
+Apply Loctite 243 to the thread of the collar screw [2] and turn all the way in.

-Be sure to lock the thread on the collar screw [2] with Loctite 243.
-Do not confuse the collar screw [2] with the blind screw [1].
-The collar screw is self-locking.
+- Be sure to lock the thread on the collar screw [2] with Loctite 243. - Do not confuse the collar screw with the blind screw [1].